BladeRunnerJS/scaling-js-apps/blades/build_feature.md

-# ModularApps Features/Blades

-**Note: At Caplin we use the term Blade to represent an application feature.
-This is because it represents a full slice of application functionality containing everything required to fullfil a business requirements.
-So, "Feature" and "Blade" are generally inter-changable.**
+## ModularApp Blades Exercises

+The purpose of this exercise is to build the basics of a single application feature.
+*You won't be interacting with databases or services* because they're not ready yet.
+All you can do is add fake data to your code to help you build your feature the the UI.

-Within your company decide which team is going to build a feature and each team should do one of the following exercises:
+Within your company *decide which team is going to build a Blade* and each team should do one of the following exercises:

 * [Input](input_blade.html) for entering text and sending a message